d42kw01f/NewsFirst_Scraper/README.md

 # NewsFirst_Scraper
-This python script scrapes the newsfirst website based on the given dates.
+This is a very simple python script that can scrapes the newsfirst.lk website based on the given dates.

 ## How to use this
 ```python